syncthing/docs/users/config.rst

     The base64url-encoded `user handle <https://www.w3.org/TR/webauthn/#user-handle>`_
     to use when registering WebAuthn credentials (passkeys).
-    This is automatically set and should usually never need to be changed.
+    This is automatically set and should usually not need to be changed.
     Authenticators may use this to overwrite existing credentials with the same combination of user handle and RP ID when creating a new credential.